 Birchbark Canoe Auction

-The Northern Forest Canoe Trail (NFCT) will auction off two birchbark canoes this summer in support of stewardship and access projects across the Northeast.
+The Northern Forest Canoe Trail (NFCT) auctioned off two birchbark canoes in the summer of 2021 in support of stewardship and access projects across the Northeast.
+We congratulate our winners — Pete from Massachusetts and Jon from Vermont.

 The canoes were gifted to the NFCT separately by Jim Henry and Bob and Donna Stafford, who wanted to see them auctioned to benefit maintenance of the canoe trail that extends 740 miles from Old Forge, NY, to Fort Kent, Maine.